 Move your mouse to the top of the window and underneath the ‘Service ID’ heading enter either the name of the service or some other form of ID.
 If you only have one service you don’t especially need to worry about this but if you have two or more services this is very useful to help you identify which service you are entering data for.

-Then move your mouse down to the ‘KLOE’ heading and click on the leftsolid arrow head to display a list of KLOEs and their descriptions.
+Then move your mouse down to the ‘KLOE number and description field and click on the either of the arrow heads on the right-hand side of the field to display a list of KLOEs and their descriptions.
 Click on the one you with to collect evidence for.

 It is strongly recommended that you use at least three different types of evidence for each KLOE from three different sources.
 In other words you will need to enter three separate evidence records for each KLOE.

-Then move down to the ‘Last Updated’ field and enter the date (if you know it) when the evidence was last updated using the format month/year.
+Then move down to the ‘Date of Evidence’ field and enter the date (if you know it) when the evidence was last updated using the format month/year.
 For example, this might be a policy document that was last updated a year ago.
 With some evidence this might be being continually updated, for example, staffing rotas, but it would still be useful to note the most up-to-date version of the rota in the table.
 If you do not know the date then put ‘unknown’ in the field.
-Please note: where it is clear that some of the dates are very old or unknown it is worth making a note of this as an issue to follow up (see 14).
+Please note: this is not the date you enter the evidence into the table.
+Please also note: where it is clear that some of the dates are very old or unknown it is worth making a note of this as an issue to follow up (see 15).

 In the ‘Evidence location’ field enter where the information is to be found, for example in the policy folder in the manager’s office, in a particular folder on the computer network, etc.

-In the ‘Notes/issues’ field enter any additional information that you think might be relevant, for example, where there are gaps in the training matrix, where policies need updating, etc.
+In the ‘Notes/issues to follow-up’ field enter any additional information that you think might be relevant, for example, where there are gaps in the training matrix, where policies need updating, etc.

 Once you are happy with the data entry either click on the green ‘OK’ button at the bottom of the data entry screen or on the ‘Apply and add new button’.
 If you click on the latter you will be presented with a new record to complete as before.